airingursb/dline/README.md

 #### Data File:

 - `events_data.txt`: Default data file, but upon creation of a new calendar, a file with a prefix is added.
 It's possible to switch between the existing calendars by `dline -b` > `Select`.

+#### CalDAV Calendars:

+- Run `dline -i CALDAV` to bind a CalDAV calendar.
+You'll be prompted for the calendar URL (supports direct `.ics` exports or CalDAV collection endpoints), optional credentials, the event category, sync window, and refresh interval.
+- Bound calendars are refreshed automatically according to the configured interval whenever you launch `dline`.
+You can trigger an immediate refresh with `dline -u CALDAV`.
+- Remove a bound calendar with `dline -d CALDAV`.

 ## Installation